oswalpalash/delphi-covidcast-hackathon-2020/surveys/README.md

 6. Validate these estimates against basic sanity checks.
 (Not yet implemented in this pipeline!)

-Mathematical details of how the survey estimates are calculated are given in the signal descriptions PDF in the `data` directory at the root of this repository.
-This pipeline currently calculates two basic types of survey
+Hackathon addition: Mathematical details of how the survey estimates are calculated are given in the signal descriptions PDF in the `data` directory at the root of this repository.
+This pipeline currently calculates two basic types of survey estimates:
-estimates:

 1. Estimates of the fraction of individuals with COVID-like or influenza-like illness.
 The survey includes questions about how many people in your